 View examples of Glycemic Index and Glycemic Load Values for Selected Foods.

-- Choose a variety of protein foods – including seafood, lean meat and poultry, eggs, beans and peas, soy products, and unsalted nuts and seeds.
+- A variety of protein foods including seafood, lean meats and poultry, legumes, and nuts, seeds and soy products

 Make California Dried Plums Your Fruit Choice